gy19sr/Assessment_1/README.md

 Only once those are set should you then click the "Run Model" Button Once the model finishes you can click "quit" the console will print if the stopping condition is met and number of iterations

-if wish to run model again
+###Running the model again:
+If wish to run model again, make sure you end the run by clicking the red square in console.
+Then restarting the kernal ensures that the model will run smoothly again

-How it should run:
+###How it should run:

-stopping conditions
+stopping conditions:
-number of iterations
+number of iterations:

-Known issues and what to advoid:
+###Known issues and what to advoid:
+If any issue in running the model occurs, then please email gy19sr@leeds.ac.uk.
+A response will be given within two working days.